Charles Woodson, Peyton Manning, Randy Moss and the epic 1997 Heisman race

 There was Tennessee QB Peyton Manning, who spurned NFL riches the year before to return to school to win an SEC title and throw for 3,819 yards and 36 touchdowns.
 There was Michigan's do-everything playmaker Charles Woodson, who dominated at cornerback but also excelled on special teams and offense for the unbeaten and top-ranked Wolverines.
 There was the relatively unknown wide receiver at Marshall making defenses look silly in Randy Moss.
 And there was big-armed Washington State QB Ryan Leaf, leading the Cougars to the Rose Bowl.

-When Woodson edged Manning to become the first primarily defensive player to ever win the coveted award, it set off howls of protests in Knoxville, Tennessee.
-To this day, fans on all sides fiercely debate if the voters got it right..
+When Woodson edged Manning to become the first primarily defensive player to win the coveted award, it set off howls of protests in Knoxville, Tennessee.
+To this day, fans on all sides fiercely debate if the voters got it right.

-So as we celebrate the 20th anniversary of one of the most captivating Heisman Trophy races ever, let's revisit that season through the eyes of players -- including all four finalists themselves -- coaches and media members who were there.
+So as we celebrate one of the most captivating Heisman Trophy races ever, let's revisit that season through the eyes of players -- including all four finalists themselves -- coaches and media members who were there.

 Manning stumbles against an old nemesis

 After turning down millions of dollars to return to school for his senior season, Manning endeared himself forever to Tennessee fans and entered the 1997 season as the prohibitive Heisman favorite.
 But for everything Manning accomplished at Tennessee, it's who he didn't beat, fair or not, that hounded him for much of his college career.
-He was 0-3 against Florida as a starter, and even though he was a 6-1 against Tennessee's other two big rivals (Alabama and Georgia), a 33-20 loss to the Gators -- highlighted by a Manning interception returned 89 yards for a TD by Tony George -- in September of the 1997 season was something many of the Heisman voters held against him and opened the door for somebody else to win it.
+He was 0-3 against Florida as a starter, and even though he was 6-1 against Tennessee's other two big rivals (Alabama and Georgia), a 33-20 loss to the Gators -- highlighted by a Manning interception returned 89 yards for a TD by Tony George -- in September 1997 was something many of the Heisman voters held against him and opened the door for somebody else to win it.

 Tony George: It's the loudest I ever heard the Swamp.
 I've been back for games and haven't heard it close to that loud.
-As soon as I cut back and could see the goal line, I was thinking, 'There's no way anybody is going to catch me.'
+As soon as I cut back and could see the goal line, I was thinking, "There's no way anybody is going to catch me."
 I can still hear the roar of that crowd.
 That's why I was able to kick it into anther gear.
 Peyton was driving them down the field, and I was tired.
 My adrenaline just took over.

 Tennessee OL Trey Teague: No doubt he would have won it had we beaten Florida.
 And sometimes when you're out in front that much, you've got a media that creates something to talk about, something people will pick up and read about.
 The media, in my opinion, kind of fueled Woodson's candidacy, and obviously Michigan was undefeated.
 So it allowed people to feel OK about that vote.
 If anybody looks back on it and says they still feel good about it, they're either lying to themselves or such a Michigan or Big Ten person that they have blinders on.

 George: Really, Peyton got screwed when he didn't beat us for those four years.
 It's sort of a bittersweet moment for me, picking him off and returning it for a touchdown.
-You're like, 'Yeah, I had something to do with it and maybe he did deserve it.'
+You're like, "Yeah, I had something to do with it and maybe he did deserve it."

 Florida coach Steve Spurrier: Yeah, we seemed to always beat them, and I'm sure that didn't help him any.
 But I don't know.
 Tennessee went ahead and won the SEC that year.
 Sometimes, those Midwest guys ... maybe they just wanted a defensive back to win the thing.
 I can see why all those Vols are still mad about it.

-Note: Editor's Note: This story was originally published in 2017 and has since been updated.
-Watch "The Great Heisman Race of 1997" from ESPN films following the 2023 Heisman Trophy ceremony.